'Pad Man' faces 'Terminator' in Sri Lanka vote fight - Journal du Cameroun

-Sri Lanka’s presidential election on Saturday is turning out to be a showdown between a man offering free sanitary pads and a former soldier dubbed the “Terminator” by his own family.
+Sri Lanka’s presidential election is a showdown between a man offering free sanitary pads and a former soldier dubbed the “Terminator” by his own family.

 Gotabhaya Rajapaksa, 70, a retired army lieutenant colonel, was the de facto military chief who crushed Tamil guerrillas and ended a 37-year separatist war, but Saturday’s vote is his battle of ballots.